syncresearch/syncentropy/README.md

 © 2025 Jasmine Chiu.
 All rights reserved.

 This repository serves as the **canonical source and intellectual-property (IP) beacon** for
-**The Syncentropy Law™** — a new framework for understanding intelligence and computation first proposed by
+**The Syncentropy™** — a new framework for understanding intelligence and computation first proposed by
 **Jasmine Chiu (2025)** in the foundational paper *The SyncEntropy Hypothesis*.

 The theory posits that the bottleneck of modern AI is **not computation, but synchronization**.